martinknafve/Bitifier.Configuration/README.md

 * Centralized configuration accessed over HTTP/HTTPS or file system
 * Simple configuration storage using YAML or XML
-* Type-safe access to configuration with composite data structures (lists, dictionaries, etc)
+* Type-safe access to configuration with support for composite data structures (custom types, lists, dictionaries, etc)
-* Automatic refresh of settings from the data source
+* Automatic refresh of settings from the configuration data source
 * Optional asymmetric encryption using RSA and X.509 certificates.
-* Multiple data sources for failover
+* Multiple configuration data sources for failover

 # Tutorial